gazebosim/gazebo_test_cases/README.md

 > [!TIP]
 > If you have an Intel integrated graphics card, you'll need to add `--devices /dev/dri` to the `rocker` command.
 > See `rocker` [README](https://github.com/osrf/rocker?tab=readme-ov-file#installation).

-## Leaderboard

-We have a [leaderboard](https://github.com/gazebosim/gazebo_test_cases/blob/leaderboard/README.md) that lists all contributors and the points they have accumulated so far.
-This is updated approximately every 45 mintes.

 ## How to contribute?